The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: Color/kinematics duality and the double copy

 the amplitude (\ref{CubicRepresentation}) is unchanged.
 Given that color factors are not independent but satisfy linear relations, nontrivial shifts of the kinematic numerators that leave the amplitudes invariant can be found.
 The $\Delta_i$ can be thought of as generalized gauge functions that drop out of the amplitude.

 When we have numerators $n_i$ that obey the same algebraic relations as the color factors $c_i$ in \eqns{BCJDuality}{BCJFlipSymmetry}, we can then replace

 in any given formula or amplitude.
-Given that the algebraic properties of the kinematic numerators are the same as those of color factor, the new amplitude that results will also satisfy a generalized gauge invariance.
+Given that the algebraic properties of the kinematic numerators are the same as those of the color factors, the new amplitude that results will also satisfy a generalized gauge invariance.
 Remarkably, this color-to-kinematics replacement gives us gravity amplitudes,

 where $\kappa^2 = 32 \pi G$ with $G$ Newton's constant, and where $\tilde{n}_j$ and $n_j$ are the kinematic numerator factors of the two gauge-theory amplitudes.
+(Note that $\mathcal{M}$ follows the usual Feynman diagram normalization so that the scattering matrix is $S=1+i T = 1+\mathcal{M}$.)
 The two gauge theories can be different.
 Only one of the two sets of numerators needs to manifestly satisfy the duality~(\ref{BCJDuality}) for the double-copy~(\ref{DoubleCopy}) to be gauge-invariant~\cite{BCJLoop,Square}.

 Similar properties are conjectured to hold at loop level.
 Analogous to the tree level case (\ref{CubicRepresentation}), an $L$-loop $m$-point gauge theory scattering amplitude can then be organized as,